contact your legislator

 community climate funding

-MyRWA is working with over a dozen regional watershed, economic development, and planning organizations across Massachusetts to increase the funding for the Municipal Vulnerability Preparedness (MVP) grant program to $100 million each year from about $30 million currently.
-MVP is the key program for communities to prepare for extreme weather.
+MyRWA is working with over a dozen regional watershed, economic development, and planning organizations across Massachusetts to increase the funding for the Municipal Vulnerability Preparedness (MVP) grant program to $100 million each year.
+We saw early success in the newly proposed bond bill to increase this funding.
+You can read more here or visit the MVP Coalition website to get involved.

 rodenticide ban

 One of the Mystic’s most beloved bald eagles, MK, died in March 2023 after eating an animal poisoned with rodenticide that prevents blood from clotting.
 “Second-generation anticoagulant rodenticides” (SGARs) are a leading cause of death for predators and scavengers of all sizes.
-Save Arlington Wildlife is leading the effort to ban these horrific chemicals.
+Check out Save Arlington Wildlife for who to contact to encourage legislation to address this dangerous poison.

 Drought Bill

 Our state laws do not yet recognize that droughts need to be managed at the watershed level.
 Instead, individual cities and towns decide when and whether to require water conservation measures.
 As climate change makes droughts more frequent and severe, we need to be able to strengthen and coordinate our efforts to prevent both our rivers and our communities from running out of water.
-We count on Mass Rivers Alliance for their leadership on this effort.
+Check out Mass Rivers Alliance to see what you can do to encourage action at the State House.

 Combined Sewer Overflows

 Around Greater Boston, our centuries-old stormwater systems release untreated sewage into the river and ocean when rainstorms get too intense, and climate change is making rainstorms consistently more intense (but less frequent — see Drought Bill).
 A bill introduced by Mystic River watershed Representative Dave Roberts and sponsored by many of our legislators would require that communities prevent frequent “Combined Sewer Overflow” releases (up to a rare storm expected to only take place every 25 years) by 2035.
-For more on CSOs, visit our CSO info page.
+For more on CSOs, visit our CSO info page and ask your legislator to help by cosponsoring H. 1046.